1-25 of 390

 Sexual Assault Counseling

-Receives and reviews all juvenile traffic violations.
+Receives and reviews all juvenile traffic violations other than parking violations but including violations such as jaywalking and those dealing with skateboards.
 Also handles juvenile tobacco violations.
-After the citation is given, a court date is set at which time the juvenile will enter his/her plea.
+After the citation is given, a court date is set at which the juvenile will enter his/her plea.
+If the juvenile pleads not guilty, then a trial before a magistrate is set.
 Hearings can be waived in some cases.